ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: PCM Integer Little Endian

 Description: The audio bit depth **MUST** be read and set from the `BitDepth` element.
 Audio samples **MUST** be considered as signed values, except if the audio bit depth is 8 which **MUST** be interpreted as unsigned values.
-Corresponding ACM wFormatTag : 0x0001

 Initialization: none